2020-21 Committee members

 Pam has been on the APP-HRF committee since 2014 and President since 2016.
 Her interests include research, audits and credentialing

-Justin has been on the APP-HRF committee since 2016 and recently commenced as Vice President
+Georgina has been on the APP-HRF committee since 2019 and Vice President since 2020.

 Treasurer: Stephen Tucker (VIC)